Leaders Recognized for Innovation and Supporting Inclusion

 “Receiving this award is such an honour.
 I believe it reflects the incredible support and opportunities I’ve found at West Fraser.
 I am deeply grateful to be part of the forest sector, to have worked alongside so many inspiring women across the industry and honored to be recognized among such exceptional peers.” – Laura Trout

-Marie-Noëlle is a chemical engineer who graduated from the University of Sherbrooke in 2004 and has built a diverse career in both the forest products and pharmaceutical industries.
+Marie-Noëlle is a general manager who graduated from the University of Sherbrooke in 2004 and has built a diverse career in both the forest products and pharmaceutical industries.
 She began her journey at Domtar in 2006, working in environmental coordination and process engineering, before taking on project management roles at GlaxoSmithKline.

 Returning to Domtar in 2012, she quickly advanced through leadership roles at mills in Dolbeau, Amos, and Alma, Quebec, where she oversaw production, environmental performance, and resource management.
 In 2021, she became General Manager at Domtar’s Dolbeau mill and now leads the team at the St-Félicien Kraft pulp mill.
 Throughout her career, she has demonstrated a strong commitment to operational excellence, environmental stewardship, and inspiring other women in the forest products industry and beyond.